Do You Still Need Your AB Trust?

 These days, very few families need a complicated tax-avoidance trust.

-Because of changes to state and federal laws in the last few years, most couples no longer need to worry about federal estate tax.
+Because of changes to state and federal laws in the last several years, most couples no longer need to worry about federal estate tax.
 But what if you set up a tax-avoidance trust years ago?
-You may want to act now to get rid of it and avoid unnecessary expenses and hassle for your family.
+You might want to act now to get rid of it and avoid unnecessary expenses and hassle for your family.

 Law Changes that Make AB Trusts Less Desirable